anderson-aristotle/js/README.md

 <!-- end code block -->

-*Note*: `++i` and `i++` are not the same! `++i` will increment i by 1 and then *Note*: `++i` and `i++` are not the same! `++i` will increment i by 1 and then evaluate i, whereas `i++` will evaluate i and then increment.
+*Note*: `++i` and `i++` are not the same! `++i` will increment i by 1 and then evaluate i, whereas `i++` will evaluate i and then increment.

-*Note* We recommend incrementing and decrementing your values by using the `i += 1` or `i -= 1` statements, as it is more expressive and prevents you from pre-incrementing/pre-decrementing values unintentionally which could cause bugs.
-*Note* We recommend incrementing and decrementing your values by using the `i += 1` or `i -= 1` statements, as it is more expressive and prevents you from pre-incrementing/pre-decrementing values unintentionally which could cause bugs.

 #### String expressions